kennyluuluu/Bingit/README.txt

 checks if the file path exists, reads the file into a buffer, and appends it as the body of a 200 reply.

-One last step is to add a new if statement to handler_manager.cc that, when the name matches your new handler name, will return a unique_ptr to a newly created handler.
+One last step is to add a new if statement to handler_manager.cc in the function createByName() that, when the name matches your new handler name, will return a unique_ptr to a newly created handler.
+That statement should also do necessary setup for that specific handler, such as passing specific member variables or info that the handler needs to generate a response correctly.